64 Educational Brain Breaks Your Students Will Love

-I don’t know about you, but when I sit through a faculty meeting or professional development session of any sort, I start getting antsy by the 30-minute mark.
+I don’t know about you, but when I sit through a faculty meeting or professional development session, I start getting antsy by the 30-minute mark.
 If you can relate, just imagine how your students must feel when they’ve been sitting for too long.
 Educational brain breaks are the perfect way to help your students redirect their energy and focus when they start to fade.

 Mindful Educational Brain Breaks